 STEVE H. KANZER, C.P.A., Esq., has served as a director of Atlantic since its inception in 1993.
-Since December 1997, Mr. Kanzer has been President, Chief Executive Officer and a member of the board of directors of the Institute for Drug Research, Inc., a private pharmaceutical research and development company with offices in Budapest, Hungary, and in New York.
-From 1992 until December 1998, Mr. Kanzer was a founder and Senior Managing Director of Paramount, and Senior Managing Director--Head of Venture Capital of Paramount Capital Investments, LLC ("Paramount Investments"), a biotechnology and biopharmaceutical venture capital and merchant banking firm that is associated with Paramount.
+Since December 1997, Mr. Kanzer has been President, Chief Executive Officer and a member of the board of directors of the Institute for Drug Research, Inc., a private 200-employee pharmaceutical research and development company with offices in Budapest, Hungary, and in New York.
+From 1992 until December 1998, Mr. Kanzer was a founder and Senior Managing Director of Paramount Capital, Inc. ("Paramount"), an investment bank specializing in the biotechnology and biopharmaceutical industries, and Senior Managing Director--Head of Venture Capital of Paramount Capital Investments, LLC ("Paramount Investments"), a biotechnology and biopharmaceutical venture capital and merchant banking firm that is associated with Paramount.
 From 1993 until June 1998, Mr. Kanzer was a founder and a member of the Board of Directors of Boston Life Sciences, Inc., a publicly-traded pharmaceutical research and development company.
 Mr. Kanzer is a founder and Chairman of the Board of Discovery Laboratories, Inc., and a member of the Board of Directors of Endorex Corp., two publicly-traded pharmaceutical research and development companies.
+He is also a founder and member of the board of directors and has been a Chairman and Interim President of several private pharmaceutical research and development companies.
 Prior to joining Paramount, Mr. Kanzer was an attorney with Skadden, Arps, Slate, Meagher & Flom LLP in New York, New York from September 1988 to October 1991.
 He received his J.D. from New York University School of Law and a B.B.A. in Accounting from Baruch College.

 FREDERIC P. ZOTOS, Esq., is an independent patent attorney and technology licensing consultant.
 From December 1996 until September 1998, Mr. Zotos was Assistant to the President and Patent Counsel of Competitive Technologies, Inc., a publicly-traded technology licensing agency located in Fairfield, Connecticut.
 From July 1994 until November 1996, Mr. Zotos was a General Associate of Pepe & Hazard, an intellectual property and corporate law firm located in Hartford, Connecticut.
-He is Co-Chair of the Fairfield-Westchester Chapter of the Licensing Executive Society, and a member of its Valuation and Taxation Committee.
+He is Co-Chair of the Fairfield-Westchester Chapter of the Licensing Executive Society ("LES") and a member of the Valuation and Taxation Committee of LES.
 Mr. Zotos is a registered patent attorney with the United States Patent and Trademark Office.
 He earned a B.S. in Mechanical Engineering from Northeastern University in 1987 and a joint J.D. and M.B.A. degree from Northeastern University in 1993.